ilbuonmarcio/lydia/README.md

 ./install.sh
 ```

-Once the script propmts you that it finished, you can just `reboot`, remove the USB drive previously inserted and finally start using your new distribution!
+Once the script prompts you that it finished, you can just `reboot`, remove the USB drive previously inserted and finally start using your new distribution!

 ### License